nmelehan/docs/docs/applications/configuration-management/configure-and-use-salt-cloud-and-cloud-maps-to-provision-systems.md

     Creating the instance and installing Salt Minion on it might take some time.

-    When deployment is complete, you will see following summary:
+    When deployment is complete, you will see the following summary:

         linode1:
             ----------